elibarrow/BAE305-SP24-LAB11/README.md

 ## Complete Code Used in Lab 11 ##

 The code that I edited had previously been provdided to me for the Lab.
-It can be found at this link or inside my Lab 11 repository.
+The final editied code can be found at this link inside my Lab 11 repository.
 [Link for Code](https://github.com/elibarrow/BAE305-SP24-LAB11/blob/main/BAE305LAB11.ipynb)

 **NOTE:** I am leaving out the inserted code snippets due to its length.